jordansmalls/notch/README.md

 pnpm format
 ```

-> ℹ️ If you add a test framework, install it as a dev dependency in the relevant package and surface the command in this section.
+> ℹ️ If you add a test framework, install it as a dev dependency in the relevant package and surface the command in this section, in a PR.

 ---